ypgnmi-app Installation

 gNMI Source Code Installation

-If you have installed the YumaPro from source code then you need to build and install using EVERYTHING=1 or use the WITH_RESTCONF=1 and WITH_YCONTROL=1 flags must be used.
+If you have installed the YumaPro from the source code then you need to build and install using EVERYTHING=1 or use the WITH_RESTCONF=1 and WITH_YCONTROL=1 flags must be used.
 In addition, the WITH_GNMI=1 make variable must be used.

 Example: Build the netconfd-pro server with gNMI support: